BSalita/WSL2-Kali-KDE-Docker-Nvidia/README.md

 `exit`
 ## 13B) Reboot kali by shutting down kali and restarting
 `wsl -d kali-desktop --shutdown && wsl -d kali-desktop`
 ## 13C) Within kali again start GUI.
-Assumes your presentation manager of choice (GWSL, vcxsrv or Remote Desktop (RDP)) is corrently installed.
+Assumes your presentation manager of choice (GWSL, vcxsrv or Remote Desktop (RDP)) is correctly installed and running.
 GUI will now be displayed by your presentation manager.
 `startplasma-x11`